emmajanedrews/base-template/_posts/2017-05-05-how-to-jumpstart-your-post-college-career.md

 First of all, you need to be aware of the latest demographic trends and how they will affect your career.
 Baby boomers are retiring at a rate of 10,000 people a day.
 There simply aren’t enough experienced people to replace the baby boomers, which creates an opportunity for up and comers.&nbsp;

 Secondly, I recommend that you read **[“Outliers” by Malcolm Gladwell](https://www.amazon.com/Outliers-Story-Success-Malcolm-Gladwell/dp/0316017930/ref=sr_1_1?ie=UTF8&amp;qid=1488484320&amp;sr=8-1&amp;keywords=book+the+outliers)**.
-This is a great book and its fundamental thesis is that it takes 10,000 hours for you to become really good at any skillset.
+This is a great book and its fundamental thesis is that it takes 10,000 hours for you to become really good at any skill set.
 From athletics to music to software programming, you need 10,000 hours of experience to fully understand the skills needed for the job.&nbsp;

+{% include pullquote.html %}

 **As a recent college graduate, you need to figure out how you can combine the demographic trends with the 10,000 hour rule.**&nbsp;